Quick Overview

 Built-in Email Security Features

-Cost: Free with business email platforms Best for: Baseline email protection without additional tools
+Cost: Included with business email platforms Best for: Baseline email protection without additional tools

 Microsoft 365 Business: